 6. Support local entrepreneurs and businesses like Born & Bread Bakehouse, Scotty’s Produce and SunSpot Creations at the Farmer’s Market every Saturday and the Dixieland Twilight Market every Wednesday evening.

 7. Check out the scene at 801 E. Main.
 Grab coffee and a beignet from The Poor Porker (a Lakeland legend) and shop around in the Bearcat & Big 6 trading post.
-You can grab a beer or class of wine from the bar.
+You can grab a beer or glass of wine from the bar.
 801 E. Main also has tons of live music and special events.
 It’s the perfect local hangout.

 8. Play a Game of Putt Putt or Laser Tag at the Family Fun Center.
 Of course, there’s so much more to do here than just mini-golf.
 You can play in the arcade, dip and dive through mazes, and so much more.
 Family Fun Center is a great place for date night, girls/boys night out, or whatever your event.